 Parameter Definition Fully Qualified Domain Name FQDN of the switch.
 While this field is not required for switches, you might use DNS on your LAN and assign FQDNs to your switches to simplify the process of updating addresses in the event you replace the switch(es).
 MAC Address MAC address that is printed on the back panel of the switch.
 If the DHCP server is running and you clicked Find Switches to select an IP address, the switch's MAC address has already been added in this field.
 If the DHCP server is not running, you must manually enter the switch's MAC address in this field.
 Server to Manage Switch Server that manages the switch.
 Select the appropriate server from the drop-down list.
 Caller's Emergency Service Identification (CESID) Telephone number sent to the service provider when an emergency services number is dialed from a user extension number.
 This parameter is not present on switches that do not contain ports that can be assigned to a user extension - SGT1k and SGE1k.
-For more information, see Configuring a System for Emergency Calls on page 531.
+For more information, see Configuring a System for Emergency Calls on page 533.
 Use database on server Allows you to select the server that hosts the database you want to use for the switch.
 Enable daily backup When selected, allows you to specify a server to use for backup.
 Note: This field applies only to voice mail switches.
-Specify the following for the backup server: IP address - IP address of the FTP server to back the switch files up FTP Port - port number that the switch is to use to communicate with the recipient FTP server.
-Directory - path to the file on the FTP server to which you want to back the switch files up.
-Username - user name that the switch is to use to access the FTP server files for backup.
-Password - password that the switch is to use to access the FTP server files for backup.
-Enter the password again in the second field.
+Specify the following to enable backup in FTP or HTTPS server: IP address For FTP server, enter the IP address of the FTP server to which the switch files must be backed up.
+For HTTPS server, enter the IP address of the HQ server to which the switch files must be backed up.
+FTP Port-enter the port number that the switch is to use to communicate with the recipient FTP server.
+The default port number is 21.
+Directory For FTP server, enter the path to the file on the FTP server to which you want to back up the switch files.
+For HTTPS server, enter the path to the file on the HQ server to which you want to back up the switch files.
+Username - enter the user name that the appliance is to use to access the FTP server files for backup.
+Password-enter the password that the switch uses to access the FTP server files for backup.
+Reenter the password again in the second field.
+Enable HTTPS - select this check box to enable backup using HTTPS.